Dragonslayer (1981 film): Plot

-Urland, a sixth-century kingdom near the River Ur, is being terrorized by Vermithrax Pejorative, a 400-year-old dragon.
-To appease Vermithrax, King Casiodorus offers it virgin girls selected by lottery twice a year.
-An expedition led by Valerian, a young man, seeks help from the last sorcerer, Ulrich of Cragganmore.

-Tyrian, the captain of Casiodorus's Royal Guard, and his lieutenant Jerbul intimidate Ulrich, doubtful of his abilities.
-Ulrich invites Tyrian to stab him to prove his magical powers.
-Tyrian complies and Ulrich dies.
-Ulrich's elderly servant Hodge cremates the wizard's body and places the ashes in a leather pouch.
+Urland, a sub-Roman British kingdom near the River Ur, is besieged by the dragon Vermithrax Pejorative.
+To appease the dragon, King Casiodorus offers it virgin girls selected every equinox by lottery.
+A delegation led by a young Urlander named Valerian goes to Cragganmore to seek help from Ulrich, the last sorcerer.
+Tyrian, the captain of Casiodorus's Royal Guard, doubts Ulrich's abilities and challenges him to demonstrate his power.
+Ulrich invites Tyrian to stab him to prove his magical powers, but is killed in the process.
+Ulrich's servant Hodge cremates the sorcerer's body and places the ashes in a leather pouch.

-Ulrich's young apprentice Galen Bradwarden is selected by the wizard's magical amulet as its next owner; encouraged, he journeys to Urland.
-En route, he discovers that Valerian is a young woman disguised to avoid being selected in the lottery.
-To discourage the expedition, Tyrian kills Hodge.
-Before dying, Hodge hands Galen Ulrich's ashes and reveals that the wizard wanted them spread over a lake of burning water.
+Ulrich's young apprentice, Galen Bradwarden, is selected by the sorcerer's magical amulet as its next owner and he joins the delegation.
+En route to Urland, he discovers that Valerian is a woman, disguised to avoid being selected in the lottery.
+To discourage the expedition, Tyrian mortally wounds Hodge who, before dying, hands Galen Ulrich's ashes and reveals that the sorcerer wanted them spread over "burning water".

 In Urland, Galen inspects Vermithrax's lair and magically seals its entrance with a rockslide.
-Tyrian apprehends Galen and takes him to Casiodorus.
-Casiodorus disputes that Galen is a real wizard and complains that his attack may have angered Vermithrax instead of killing it, as his brother and predecessor once did.
+Tyrian apprehends Galen and takes him to Castle Morgenthorme, where Casiodorus accuses the young sorcerer of being a fraud and of having provoked rather than killed Vermithrax.
 Casiodorus confiscates the amulet and imprisons Galen.
-His daughter, Princess Elspeth, visits Galen, who mentions rumors that the lottery is rigged; it excludes her name and those others whose families are rich enough to bribe Casiodorus into disqualifying their children.
-Casiodorus cannot lie convincingly when she confronts him over this.
+His daughter, Princess Elspeth, visits Galen, who mentions rumors that the lottery is rigged; it excludes her name and those others whose families are rich enough to bribe Casiodorus into disqualifying their daughters.
+Casiodorus cannot lie convincingly when Elspeth confronts him over this.

-Meanwhile, Vermithrax escapes its prison, causing an earthquake.
-Galen escapes from his prison, but without the amulet.
-The village priest, Brother Jacopus, leads his congregation to confront Vermithrax, denouncing it as the Devil.
-Vermithrax incinerates him and then heads for the village of Swanscombe, burning all in its path.
+Meanwhile, Vermithrax escapes its prison, causing an earthquake which allows Galen to escape from his cell.
+A travelling holy man, Brother Jacopus, leads his congregation to confront Vermithrax, denouncing it as the Devil.
+Vermithrax incinerates him and then heads for Swanscombe, burning all in its path.